home

 More info

-This is the new restaurant by Éric Trochon, Michelin-starred chef and Best Craftsman of France: OTTO has opened its doors on Mouffetard street and offers an exotic experience.
-On the menu, absolutely mind-blowing sharing plates and a selection of natural wines that should please aspiring oenologists, all in a decor inspired by Izakaya, the Japanese sake bars.
-Don't miss out on the celeriac and hazelnut fritters, served with...A cream with fresh cheese and lemon, so smooth that you would've wanted 3 plates of it.
-We also fell in love with the half-cooked tuna and its powerful soy sauce and garlic, or the caramel rice pudding with toasted hazelnuts for dessert.
-Frank, without any frills, well-executed, we approve.
+It’s the new restaurant by Éric Trochon, a Michelin-starred chef and Meilleur Ouvrier de France: OTTO has opened its doors on Rue Mouffetard, offering an experience that transports you away.
+On the menu, there are absolutely amazing shared plates and a selection of natural wines that should delight budding wine lovers, all in a decor reminiscent of Izakaya, the Japanese sake bars.
+Make sure you don’t miss the celery root and hazelnut doughnuts, paired with a creamy fresh cheese and lemon dip, they’re so melt-in-your-mouth delicious you’ll wish for three plates.
+Also, a love at first taste for the semi-cooked tuna with a super intense soy and garlic sauce, or the caramel rice pudding with roasted hazelnuts for dessert.
+Simple, no frills, well executed – we totally approve.

 Voir cette publication sur Instagram